vorcigernix/engineeringroles/developers/developers_path.md

 * Partner with managers on adoption of process improvements

 ## Level Up
+this is a general carrer path, where you can see the most obvious next level in Generally column

 | Current Level 	| Generally 	| Also         	|                    	|         	|
 |---------------	|-----------	|--------------	|--------------------	|---------	|